-\begin{definition} A mechanism $M$ is \emph{$\varepsilon$-close to the Pareto frontier in all equilibria} if every $x\in NEO(A)$ is $\varepsilon$-close to the Pareto frontier. \end{definition}

-We argue that the mechanism $\mathcal{SA}_\delta$ can be modified to a similar mechanism that is arbitrarily close to the Pareto \emph{frontier} in all equilibria.
+We argue that the mechanism $\mathcal{AV}_\delta$ can be modified to a similar mechanism whose outcomes are arbitrarily close to the Pareto \emph{frontier} in all equilibria.

-A \emph{$k$-uniform} distribution over the indexes $[n]$ is a uniform distribution over a multiset of size $k$ of indexes in $[n]$.
+A \emph{$k$-uniform} distribution over the alternatives $[n]$ is a uniform distribution over a multiset of size $k$ of alternatives in $[n]$.
 We denote by $k$-$UN([n])$ the set of all $k$-uniform distributions over\footnote{Note that the number of $k$-uniform different distributions is finite, and is equal to $\binom{n+k-1}{k-1}$.} $[n]$.

-In the modified mechanism $\mathcal{SA}^k_\delta$, each player submits a set of satisfactory $k$-uniform distributions over alternatives.
+In the modified mechanism $\mathcal{AV}^k_\delta$, each player submits a set of approved $k$-uniform distributions over alternatives.
 Namely, each player $i=1,2$ submits a list $L_i\subset k$-$UN([n])$.
-The mechanism $\mathcal{SA}^k_\delta$ chooses the randomized allocation exactly in the same way as $\mathcal{SA}_\delta$ does.
-The only difference, is that here we have a uniform distribution over $k$-uniform distributions, which induces a distribution over indexes.
+The mechanism $\mathcal{AV}^k_\delta$ chooses the outcome lottery exactly in the same way as $\mathcal{AV}_\delta$ does.
+The only difference, is that here we have a uniform distribution over $k$-uniform distributions, which induces a distribution over alternatives.

-\begin{proposition} The mechanism $\mathcal{SA}^k_\delta$ admits a pure Nash equilibrium for every collection $A$, and $\mathcal{SA}^k_\delta$ is an anonymous mechanism which is $\left(\delta+\frac{1}{k}\right)$-close to the Pareto frontier in all equilibria. \end{proposition}
+\begin{proposition} The mechanism $\mathcal{AV}^k_\delta$ admits a pure Nash equilibrium for every collection $A$, and $\mathcal{AV}^k_\delta$ is an anonymous mechanism which is $\left(\delta+\frac{1}{k}\right)$-close to the Pareto frontier in all equilibria. \end{proposition}

-\begin{proof} The mechanism $\mathcal{SA}^k_\delta$ over the collection $A$ is identical to the mechanism $\mathcal{SA}_\delta$ over the collection $k$-$UN(A)$, where $k$-$UN(A)=\{\mathbb{E}_{i\sim \mu} (a_i):\mu \text{ is a } k \text{-uniform distributoin over } [n]\}$ is the set of expected outcomes under $k$-uniform distributions over $A$.
+\begin{proof} The mechanism $\mathcal{AV}^k_\delta$ over the collection $A$ is identical to the mechanism $\mathcal{AV}_\delta$ over the collection $k$-$UN(A)$, where $k$-$UN(A)=\{\mathbb{E}_{i\sim \mu} (a_i):\mu \text{ is a } k \text{-uniform distributoin over } [n]\}$ is the set of expected outcomes under $k$-uniform distributions over $A$.
 By Corollary \ref{cor:laa}, this proves existence of pure Nash equilibrium.